rust-unofficial/patterns/patterns/interpreter.md

 ## Context Free Grammars

+In order to understand the Interpreter pattern you need to know a little bit about formal language theory.
+If you already know what a grammar is feel free to skip this section, otherwise fasten your seat belts.

 Basicaly, a
 [Context Free Grammar](https://en.wikipedia.org/wiki/Context-free_grammar)
 (CFG) defines a set of rules that describe all possible strings